cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/bulk-edit-content-searches.md

     ![Click Enable bulk location editor and then click Locations to add or remove content locations](media/a5a468ce-bd63-4c53-bc37-ff64cf769e59.png)

-1. **Mailboxes to search**This section displays a column for each selected Content Search, and row for each mailbox that's included in the search.
+    a. **Mailboxes to search**This section displays a column for each selected Content Search, and row for each mailbox that's included in the search.
 A checkmark indicates that the mailbox is included in the search.
 You can add additional mailboxes to a search by typing the email address of the mailbox in a blank row and then clicking the checkbox for the Content Search that you want to add it to.
 Or you can remove a mailbox from a search by clearing the checkbox.

-2. **SharePoint sites to search**This section displays a row for each SharePoint and OneDrive site that included in each selected Content Search.
+    b. **SharePoint sites to search**This section displays a row for each SharePoint and OneDrive site that included in each selected Content Search.
 A checkmark indicates that the site is included in the search.
 You can add additional sites to a search by typing the URL for the site in a blank row and then and clicking the checkbox for the Content Search that you want to add it to.
 Or you can remove a site from a search by clearing the checkbox.

-3. **Other search options**This section indicates whether unindexed items and public folders are included in the search.
+    c. **Other search options**This section indicates whether unindexed items and public folders are included in the search.
 To include these, make sure the checkbox is selected.
 To remove them, clear the checkbox.

 2. After you've edited one or more of the sections on the **Locations** page, click **Save**.